Daily readings

 Read this as the first big movement of the day.
 Notice what God is doing, who is speaking, and what part of the story or teaching should stay with you.

-10And the rescued of the Lord shall return, and shall come into Sion with praise, and eternal joy shall be upon their heads: they shall obtain joy and gladness, and sorrow and mourning shall flee away.
+10And the redeemed of the Lord shall return, and shall come into Sion with praise, and eternal joy shall be upon their heads: they shall obtain joy and gladness, and sorrow and mourning shall flee away.

 2